BIGtigr/N-furzeri-Genome-Analysis/circos/circos_genome/README.snp.circos.txt

-To plot the SNPs from the 3 strains on circos
+To plot the SNPs from the 3 strains on circos:

 1. *getSNPs_20150730.pl* reads the GATK files and calculates the number of snps on each scaffold in a window of 20kb.
 I run it one by one for each of the three strains.